WeblateOrg/weblate/docs/contributing.rst

 Releasing Weblate
 -----------------

-Releasing checklist:
+Release checklist:

 1. Make sure screenshots are up to date ``make -C docs update-screenshots``
 2. Create a release ``./scripts/create-release --tag``
 3. Push tags to GitHub
 4. Update Docker image
 5. Close GitHub milestone
-6. Enable building version docs on Read rhe Docs
+6. Enable building version docs on Read the Docs
-7. Once Docker image is tested, add tag and push it
+7. Once the Docker image is tested, add a tag and push it